larrychambers/larrychambers.github.io/about.md

 <b>“</b>I think your book on the hunter gene will be a gripping read and will hear the shame of many people who have been misunderstood, overmedicated, and misdiagnosed because of their natural perspective on the world.
 I suspect a book like yours will land you on the reading circuit, so please keep in touch with the progress of your book and I will keep an eye out for you at my local bookstore.
 With best wishes, <b>Dr. Laura Kerr </b>  Iowa Writers Summer Workshop<br><br>

+“Subject: RE: Original Hunter Farmer<br>
+Thank you so much for sharing with me!!
+I printed off a copy for my husband to read also, especially the part that also addressed hunter girls.
+I’ve only a few minutes till I have to head back... will talk to you after Labor day.
+Thanks so much for keeping in touch.
+I love your stuff.
+The message is important, needs to get out there, and you have the guts to actually do it.
+The real value of the week was meeting people like you who are out there “doing it” and using it as a model to motivate myself to change my own habits and eliminate excuses yeh yeh. . . ..
+I’m cheering for ya.
+Thanks,<b> Tami Maisel</b><br><br>

+<b>“</b>Larry, Right on!
+Your points are right on, very intelligent and I’ve never heard anybody talk about the Muslim problems from this angle.
+Larry, run for President, you’ve got my vote!<b> Neal Frankle,</b> CFP Wealth Resources Group<br><br>

+<b>“</b>Larry I spoke with you yesterday by phone.
+I asked you about following the query letter inquiry in your book or following my instinct and sending a genuine complement to an editor for an article she wrote.
+You suggested the latter.
+I sent an email and made a few points about why I liked a specific article.
+Then mentioned I had a few ideas on future articles and requested a phone call to share some other feedback.
+She called me today and we discussed the article, the magazine’s vision and her start up struggles to get it up and going.
+She shared with me what she was trying to accomplish with its publication and that it had been a long time dream of hers.
+I offered myself as a resource for to network with people in my part of the state and she was thrilled.
+I also told her that if she ever needed to interview someone in my part of the state and was running behind a deadline, I would be glad to help.
+Then she asked if I could help her find someone to write a financial article each month.
+So after our 30 minute conversation today, not only will I get a shot at interviewing successful people for future articles in my target market, looks like I will also be writing a monthly column as well.
+Thanks for you expertise and for picking up your phone yesterday.<br>
+<b>TK Troy A. Kestner,</b> CFP vice President Arvest Private Banking<br><br>

+<b>“</b>Larry, I love this piece so much.
+It came out great in the magazine, and I have it on the syllabus to use in course on Literature of Love and War next semester; I posted the unpublished version in my course website this term and students loved it.
+They really connected with it, and the writing was definitely top-notch.
+Maybe you should write a memoir or essay collection that spans this portion of your life (“the Vietnam years”) and ends with this piece?
+You’re so talented and have so much to write about...
+<b>Aimee Berger,</b> Ph.D.<br><br>

+<b>“</b>Subject: your small book How to Write.
+I am enjoying and reading carefully your little well organized tome on investment policy statement.
+It will be very relevant to a foreign assignment I am going on for the next three weeks.
+I am a financial consultant<br><br>

+and will be working on a project in Bosnia.
+I will use several of the themes you have used in your books in my work, there is another part of my work which is a bit more difficult. <b> John Wetherhold CFA</b><br><br>

+<b>“</b>Larry, Last night I drove home and thanked God (or whoever you pray too) for our meeting yesterday!
+It’s been a long time since I’ve met someone that I “look up too.”
+Bottom line, what you said made sense and it still makes sense...you made a powerful point by saying everything I was feeling and wanted to say but for one reason or another couldn’t...so thank you!!!
+Anyway, yesterday was the first time in a long time that I actually felt optimistic about my future and I have YOU to thank for that!
+I’ll never forget the impact of our meeting last night!
+Thank you for EVERYTHING.<br><br>
+<b>BT</b>

+<b>“</b>Subject: Good Article: The Income Barista You captured my investment philosophy to a <b>‘T’ Louis Cornell</b> <br><br>

+<b>“</b>Great idea!
+I worked on this with the team today, and we’re now we’re gearing up to release the book on 9/7.
+I need to confirm that with our mfg. manager but that’s our intention.
+I’ve notified marketing and will discuss the new timeframe with publicity as well.
+On another note, could Jim write up a slightly more detailed analysis of what’s going on in the real estate market for our understanding as publishers?
+It would be incredibly helpful and we would be most appreciative.
+Many thanks Larry! <b> Jeanne Glasser</b> editor McGraw-Hill<br><br>
+<b>“</b>I enjoyed your book so much I’ve decided to consider Financial Planning as a career.
+I’ve been a professional trader most of my adult life on the floor of US futures exchanges.
+I have many friends and contacts that have made significant amounts of money on the floor only to manage it poorly off the floor.
+The biggest trick to financial success on the trading floor is not to have a market opinion, unfortunately it doesn’t translate well off the floor.
+So after some bad experiences on their own they turn to a broker/salesman and get taken advantage of.
+Do have a recommendation for training resources for myself? <b> Jay Sidie</b><br><br>

+<b>“</b>I just finished your excellent Roth 401(k) article in Financial Advisor.
+Thank you for sharing your insights.
+I have read probably a dozen articles on the Roth 401(k) and yours was by far the most comprehensive and useful.
+One question that I have, and may have just missed in the article, is whether a participant can withdraw contributions (as distinct from earnings) at any time without adverse tax consequences.
+If you have a moment to respond, I would be grateful.
+In any event, thank you again for sharing your expertise.<b> Steven M Sudeley </b>Financial Mgmt., LLC<br><br>